Periodic Table

 • Create a personal cheat‑sheet that lists frequently used compounds and their molecular masses; you can copy values from the PDF and keep them offline.

-• put to work digital tools: Many chemistry apps (e.g., ChemCalc, MolWeight) can instantly compute molecular masses from a formula, but knowing the manual method reinforces understanding.
+• use digital tools: Many chemistry apps (e.g., ChemCalc, MolWeight) can instantly compute molecular masses from a formula, but knowing the manual method reinforces understanding.

 Final Thoughts